ai4trees/deepforest-finetuning/README.md

 #### a.
 Projecting Labels from Point Clouds

-If you have 3D point cloud data with pointwise tree instance labels, you can project them to 2D bounding boxes:
+If you have 3D point cloud data with pointwise tree instance labels in addition to 2D aerial images, you can project them to 2D bounding boxes:

 ```bash
 python scripts/preprocessing.py configs/preprocessing/project_point_cloud_labels.toml